-Matt Gaetz says he slept in a Walmart parking lot while awaiting results of coronavirus test: Report
+Matt Gaetz says he slept in a Walmart parking lot while awaiting results of coronavirus test

-Rep. Matt Gaetz reportedly said Tuesday that he slept in a Walmart parking lot this week amid concerns he may have contracted COVID-19, the potentially deadly novel coronavirus.
+Rep. Matt Gaetz said Tuesday that he slept in a Walmart parking lot this week amid concerns he may have contracted COVID-19, the potentially deadly novel coronavirus.

 Mr. Gaetz, Florida Republican, learned on Monday that he posed for a photograph the previous week with a person later determined to have been carrying the coronavirus.